 Considering Becoming An Egg Donor?

-Steven H. Snyder & Associates has been ovum donors with their legal concerns for over two decades.
-Our attorneys have helped many people from across the world make the right choices when starting their family using assisted reproduction.
+Steven H. Snyder & Associates has been helping egg donors with their legal concerns for over two decades.
+Our attorneys have helped many people from across the world make the right choices when helping to start their family using assisted reproductive technology.